-Persons who believe that curriculum, instructional materials, or programs violate rights guaranteed by any law or Board policy should file a complaint using Board policy 2:260, Uniform Grievance Procedure.
-Persons with all other suggestions or complaints about curriculum, instructional materials, or programs should complete a Curriculum Objection form.
-A parent/guardian may request that his/her child be exempt from using a particular instructional material or program by completing a Curriculum Objection form.
+Parents/guardians, employees, and community members who believe that curriculum, instructional materials, or programs violate rights guaranteed by any law or Board policy may file a complaint using Board policy 2:260, Uniform Grievance Procedure.

+Parents/guardians, employees, and community members with other suggestions or complaints about curriculum, instructional materials, or programs should complete a Curriculum Objection Form.
+A parent/guardian may request that his/her child be exempt from using a particular instructional material or program by completing a Curriculum Objection Form.
+The Executive Director or designee shall establish criteria for the review of objections and inform the parent/guardian, employee, or community member, as applicable, of the Cooperative's decision.